madmattp/Killhoot/README.md

 # Killhoot
-A Discord bot that enters a kahoot session with multiple accounts
+A Discord bot that enters inside a kahoot session with multiple accounts.